The Only Pediatric Emergency Department in Orange County

 If your child needs immediate medical attention and you cannot safely transport your child to the hospital, please call 911 immediately.
 Families may request to be taken to CHOC Children’s Hospital in Orange by ambulance.

-The New ED at CHOC: CHOC Emergency Department
+Why I Love Working at CHOC: CHOC Emergency Department

 Pediatric Emergency Medicine: Dr. Pierog, CHOC Children’s